andreiskandar/movie-awards/README.md

 ## Further features to be added
 - Responsive design for mobile users
-- Pagination: At the moment the search only shows the first 10 results
+- Pagination: At the moment the search only shows the first 10 results.
+To improve user experience in nominating movies, user should be able to browse the results
+- User Authentication allow different user to have different nomination list
+- Attractive UI Styling

 ## Instructions to run assignment locally
 1. Clone this repository.